Kay13051976/Thailand-guiding-light-second/README.md

 - Code Institute mentor Julia Konovalova for her advice
 - Pook Pak with an Entity-Relationship Diagram explanation.
 - Yodsapon Naree with an API, Django allauth, login and logout form explanation.
+- Kunakon provides explanations on HTML and CSS.
+- Omer provides explanations on Django and JavaScript.